Entropy and {\omega}-limit sets on invariant graphs for a class of planar piecewise linear maps: Introduction and main results

 It is well known that the entropy as a function defined in the space of continuous self maps of the interval is lower semi-continuous (see \cite{ALM}).
 In this book there is a chapter collecting results about continuity properties of the entropy defined in different spaces.
 For example it is continuous when we consider the entropy defined in the space of ${\cal C}^{\infty}$ selfmaps of the interval.
 Also for unimodal maps it is continuous on all functions with positive entropy.

 Inspired by this last result it seems natural to investigate the continuity of the entropy of our family in the values $c$ in which there is a transition from zero to positive entropy.
-These values are $\alpha,-1/36,\beta,1$ and $8.$ In $\cite{CGMM}$ we already noted that the entropy is discontinuos at $c=-1/36,$ see Theorem~\ref{t:teoD}.
+These values are $\alpha,-1/36,\beta,1$ and $8.$ In $\cite{CGMM}$ we already noted that the entropy is discontinuous at $c=-1/36,$ see Theorem~\ref{t:teoD}.
 Also, since in a neighborhood of $\alpha$ and $\beta$ the family is conjugated of a family previously studied in \cite{BMT}, we can assert that the entropy is continuous at $c=\alpha$ and $c=\beta.$

 In Section \ref{s:entropyanalysis} we give a detailed analysis of the entropy behavior for $4<c<8$, which in particular demonstrates the continuity of the entropy at $c=8$.
 Our main results are given in next theorem and in Proposition~\ref{p:teo1}.
-We remark that a similar approach will be enough to prove the continuity of the entropy at $c=1.$
+We remark that a similar approach will be enough to prove the continuity of the entropy at $c=1.$ Beyond these parameter values, we do not obtain continuity results.
+Our analysis focuses on parameter regions where the entropy changes from zero to positive values.
+Extending these results is challenging, as any general approach must take into account changes in the topology of the invariant graphs.